Things To Do In Dubai

 This aquarium is smaller than the aquarium in Dubai Mall, but offers a distinctive theme and atmosphere.

-41. Dubai Ice Rink- Ice skating in Dubai
+41. Dubai Ice Rink- Ice Skating in Dubai

 Living in the desert doesn’t mean you can’t enjoy winter sports, especially in Dubai.